serebrov/serebrov.github.io-hugo/content/posts/2012-10-01-git-diff-and-log.md

 - Double Dot - range of commits that are reachable from one commit but aren’t reachable from another (in other words, new commits on branch that are not present on master)
 - Triple-dot - all the commits that are reachable by either of two references but not by both of them (changes on both branches, but not common changes before that).

-And `git log` does exactly that - new commits on the branch with two dots and all new commits on both branches with tree dots.
+And `git log` does exactly that - new commits on the branch with two dots and all new commits on both branches with three dots.

 While `git diff` works differently, here is a summary from the man page: